Vegan Caramel Apples

 - ⅛ teaspoon salt

-- In a small saucepan over low heat, stir together butter, sugar, and milk until combined.
+- In a small saucepan over low heat, stir together butter, sugar, and beverage until combined.

 - Raise heat to medium-low and continue stirring until sugar is dissolved.